agilecustoms/release/README.md

 ## semantic-release usage

-NPM library [semantic-release](https://github.com/semantic-release) is used to generate next version and release notes.
+NPM library [semantic-release](https://github.com/semantic-release) is used to generate the next version and release notes.
-It takes latest SemVer tag and analyzes commit messages to determine the next version: commits with `fix:` prefix will increment patch version, commits with `feat:` prefix will increment minor version, and commits with `BREAKING CHANGE:` will increment major version.
+It takes latest SemVer tag and analyzes commit messages to determine the next version: commits with `fix:` prefix will increment a patch version, commits with `feat:` prefix will increment a minor version, and commits with `BREAKING CHANGE:` will increment a major version.
 For more details see [semantic-release usage](./docs/semantic-release.md).

+## GitHub authorization

+Publish/release assume few write operations in GitHub: commit changes, push tags, create a GitHub release.
+These actions require proper GitHub authorization.

+1. (main scenario) you merge a PR in a protected branch, and this release assumes an automated commit (such as update CHANGELOG.md)
+→ you need a PAT (Personal Access Token) with `repo` scope or fine-grained PAT with `Contents "Read and write"`

+Below is a simple breakdown.
+For more details see [GitHub authorization](./docs/github-auth.md).
+2.
+**Main use case**: you have branch `main` with protection rules Merged PR in `main` branch, branch has protection rules that require PR reviews, and you want to release it: release commit bypassing rule protection (update package.json, pom.xml or CHANGELOG.md) or release-gh: true
+-> need a fine-grained PAT with `Contents "Read and write"` or classic PAT with `repo` scope.
+Can checkout with this token or call `agilecustoms/publish` with env variable `GH_TOKEN`

+release-gh: false, changelog-file: '' (no changelog), no libraries to publish, just git tag.
+Example: ECR image, S3 files, Terraform module
+-> PAT is not required, just ensure GH job has `permissions: contents: write` (to push tags)

+if not even pushing tags, PAT is not required and even job permissions can be `contents: read`

+dev-release: true
+PAT is not required
+GH_TOKEN: ${{ github.token }}

 ## Inputs